VidyasagarMSC/WatBot/README.md

 WatBot is an IBM Watson powered ChatBot running on <a href="http://vidyasagarmsc.com/tag/android/" target="_blank">Android</a> and using Conversation Service on IBM <a href="http://vidyasagarmsc.com/category/cloud/" target="_blank">Bluemix</a> (an open standards, cloud platform for building, running, and managing apps and services).
 <p align="center"><img src="images/WatBot_5X.png" width="350" /></p>

-Check this [blog post](http://vidyasagarmsc.com/an-android-chatbot-powered-by-ibm-watson/) for step-by-step instructions.
+Check this [blog post](http://vidyasagarmsc.com/an-android-chatbot-powered-by-ibm-watson/) for step-by-step instructions and also to see it in action.

 <h2>Coding the app on Android Studio</h2>
 Android Studio is the Official IDE for Android.
 Android Studio provides the fastest tools for building apps on every type of Android device.

-Clone the repo and import the code in Android Studio,
+Clone the [repo](https://github.com/VidyasagarMSC/WatBot) and import the code in Android Studio,

 ```
 git clone https://github.com/VidyasagarMSC/WatBot.git